varunajaygupta/AndroidKotlinCodingConvention/README.md

 # Android Coding Conventions
-The document enlist certain mistakes and their fixes
+The document enlist code snippets certain mistakes and their fixes

 ### WHEN